programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 3D models are made from [meshes](https://en.wikipedia.org/wiki/Polygon_mesh): networks of nodes (points), also called vertices, connected by edges (lines) to form faces, also called polygons (Figure 1).
 These polygons are usually triangles (with 3 vertices) or quadrilaterals (with 4 vertices), and they can be combined to form a mesh (the 3D object).
 Some meshes are basic, predefined shapes such as spheres, cubes, planes, and tori (‘donuts’).
 These are known as ‘primitive’ models and can be created directly in three.js.

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-01.png" alt="A mesh, the model and 4 maps for a white Staffy dog on a red couch with three blankets.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-01.png" alt="A mesh, the model and four maps for a white Staffy dog on a red couch with three blankets.
 The two-dimensional maps include colour, normal, occlusion and roughness." caption="Figure 1.
 The mesh and maps (textures) for a model of Diva dog.
 A section of a reduced polygon mesh of Diva dog is shown for comparison.
 Diva's tan head patch and collar can be located in the colour map.
 [See the model in SketchFab](https://skfb.ly/pzB7J).
 Model created from a quick [Polycam](https://poly.cam) scan." %}

 Some people like to build more complicated models by combining primitive models in three.js, but often these more complicated models are created with [Computer Aided Design (CAD)](https://en.wikipedia.org/wiki/Computer-aided_design) software such as [Blender](https://www.blender.org) or with scanning processes such as [photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry) before they are imported into three.js as ‘complex’ models.